summerness/dupcheck/README.md

 The implementation is pure Python and depends only on widely available imaging libraries, which keeps integration with existing intake or back-office pipelines straightforward.

 ### Detection flow
-1. **Index build** – gallery images are converted to multiple perceptual hashes (original, rotations, flips), tile hashes, cached ORB descriptors, and optional ResNet-18 embeddings so geometric tweaks and coarse semantics remain discoverable.
+1. **Index build** – gallery images are converted to multi-orientation pHash, multi-scale tile hashes, cached ORB descriptors, and optional ResNet-18 / CLIP embeddings so geometric tweaks and coarse semantics remain discoverable.
-2. **Candidate recall** – a new upload is matched through pHash buckets, tile voting, and optional FAISS (ResNet-18) vector search; if necessary, orientation-aware ORB matching pulls in additional suspects.
+2. **Candidate recall** – a new upload is matched through pHash buckets, tile voting, and optional FAISS (ResNet-18/CLIP) vector search; if necessary, orientation-aware ORB matching pulls in additional suspects.
 3. **Verification** – the best orientation pair runs ORB + RANSAC.
 When the homography is reliable, NCC on the corresponding patch promotes the match to `exact_patch`.
 4. **Reporting** – matches are recorded in `dup_report.csv`, and the CLI can render side-by-side evidence images for manual review.

-> **Scaling tip:** For very large galleries or cluster deployments, replace the in-process FAISS index with an external vector database (e.g., Milvus, Qdrant, Pinecone).
-A natural hook is the `duplicate_check/indexer.py::build_index` / `load_index_from_db` functions—swap the FAISS `IndexFlatIP` creation for remote writes, and query that service inside `matcher.recall_candidates` before running ORB reranking.
+> **Scaling tip:** Set `DUPC_VECTOR_INDEX=ivf_pq` or `hnsw` to switch the built-in FAISS index; for very large galleries or cluster deployments, replace the in-process FAISS index with an external vector database (e.g., Milvus, Qdrant, Pinecone).
+A natural hook is the `duplicate_check/indexer.py::build_index` / `load_index_from_db` functions—swap the FAISS creation for remote writes, and query that service inside `matcher.recall_candidates` before running ORB reranking.

 ### Project layout
 - `duplicate_check/` — core modules (`features`, `indexer`, `matcher`, `report`).